zeeshansalim1234/XFLR5-AUTOMATION/README.md

 ## Progress

-(1) All the fundamental features have been automated.
+(1) All the fundamental features have been automated and optimized.

-(2) Need to test the code for any potential bugs before moving on to the next process.
+(2) GUI has been setup for all modules to facilitate a user frierndly experience.

-(3) Need to code the process to facilitate multiple automated iterations.
+(3) coded the process to enable multiple automated iterations.

 ## Current features